oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 ---
-title: Choosing a masonry syntax in CSS
+title: Choosing a Masonry Syntax in CSS
 sub: What makes something a 'grid', and what's at stake?
 author: miriam
 date: 2024-09-26
+image:
+  src: blog/2024/masonry.jpg
+  alt: >
+    A gallery of numbered images
+    in four columns
 ---

 {% import 'embed.macros.njk' as embed %}